Tiago Silva (footballer, born 2000)

+Zira in the Azerbaijan Premier League as a goalkeeper.

 Club career

 Born in Seixal, Silva spent most of his youth career in the ranks of S.L.
 Benfica B, and concluded his development at Vitória SC.
 He signed a contract with the latter in October 2018, when he was named in their new under-23 team.
-On 18 May 2019 he made his debut for the already relegated reserve team on the final day of the LigaPro season, in a 2–2 draw at home to FC Porto B.
+On 18 May 2019 he made his debut for the already relegated reserve team on the final day of the LigaPro season, in a 2–2 draw at home to FC Porto B. In July 2023, Thiago Silva signed a contract with Zira FK.